How To Optimize An Ecommerce Business For Omnichannel Success in 2021

 Today’s shopper wants shipping to be not only fast and free, but also environmentally conscious.
 Three-quarters of U.S. consumers are more likely to buy a product packaged sustainably.
 Many will also pay a premium.

 The focus is on zero-waste packaging, where all materials are used, reused, or recycled.
-Minimalist packaging, reduced package sizes, and redesigned shipping cases are also high priorities.
+Minimalist packaging and smaller package sizes also help businesses reduce their carbon footprint and shipping costs.

 Smart speakers have become a normal household item.
-Google, Alexa and Siri have changed the worlds as we know it.
+Google, Alexa, and Siri have changed the world as we know it.
 Mobile shoppers are searching the internet via voice commands.

 Top Voice Search Statistics for 2020